jkrn/Maze_SDL/README.md

 SDL is used for the 2D visualization.

-The folder "Win_10_Executable" contains the compiled EXE file.
+The folder "Win_Executable" contains the compiled EXE file.

 The folder "source_code" contains the source code.